JoleneKearse/Late-Night-Food-Ordering-App/README.md

 #### Automatically Moving to the Next Input Box

-This was my nemesis! 🤯 Although I completed all my MVP's and nearly all my stretch goals, I could not call this project complete until I got this to obey!
+This was my nemesis! 🤯 Although I completed the MVP's and nearly all my stretch goals, I could not call this project complete until I got this to obey!

 With a little research, I found WeChat uses a 6-digit password to pay on mobile (rather than a QR code to scan).
-I styled up this realistic interface and it was working.
+I styled up this realistic interface and it was working completely fine.

 ![Beautiful password input where each number has it's own box]()

-But I couldn't tolerate making my hypothetical users manually move to the next input box - _the horror, right?!_
+But I couldn't tolerate my hypothetical users manually moving the cursor to the next input box - _the horror, right?!_ In all seriousness, I wanted a better UX, where the focus would automatically move to the next input field.

+I spent so long on this one feature.
+I Googled, tried solutions, got it up and running on Codepen, asked questions on Discord, showed a fellow dev...
+All for nada.

+As often happens, other commitments came up, so I put it to bed for 2-3 weeks.
+Then approached it with fresh eyes, and voila I got it!
+All I needed to do was use `.focus()` to send it to the next element!

 ## 🔖 Resources